 Volvo V90 diesel engines

-The D4 engine produces 187bhp, enabling the V90 to cover 0-62mph in 8.5 seconds.
-The same 2.0-litre diesel engine in D5 form produces 232bhp, beating the 215bhp 3.0-litre V6 diesel of its similarly-priced rival, the Audi A6 Avant.
-It's a punchy performer, too, giving good acceleration through the mid-range and getting you up to motorway speeds quickly, allowing you to stay at a fast cruise without working the engine too hard.
+The B4 diesel engine produces 194bhp, enabling the V90 to cover 0-62mph in 8.5 seconds.
+The same 2.0-litre diesel engine in B5 form in the Cross Country model produces 232bhp; it's a punchy performer, too, giving good acceleration through the mid-range and getting you up to motorway speeds quickly, allowing you to stay at a fast cruise without working the engine too hard.

 The Volvo uses clever ‘PowerPulse’ technology to spool its turbocharger up faster, helping it to accelerate the car from 0-62mph in just 7.5 seconds with very little hesitation – and the added traction that comes with its standard-fit four wheel drive system.
 Every V90 is electronically limited to a top speed of 112mph, like all Volvo models produced from mid-2020.